jmaschino56/BaseballSavantPitchProfiler/README.md

 # ArsenalReport
 Provides an in-depth view at a pitcher's arsenal.
 It uses python libraries: MatPlotLib, Pandas, PyBaseball, Math, and Python-Docx to deliever reports.
 Inputs are: fname (pitcher's first name), lname (pitcher's last name), date1 (start of date range), and date2 (end of date range).
-Reports contains a analysis on each pitch a pitcher throws and contains:
+Reports contains a analysis on each pitch a pitcher throws and contains: % Thrown, Velocity (mph), Spin Rate (rpm), Horzontal Break (in), Vertical Break (in), xwOBA, wOBA, and SwStr%.
-  % Thrown,
-  Velocity (mph),
-  Spin Rate (rpm),
-  Horzontal Break (in),
-  Vertical Break (in),
-  xwOBA,
-  wOBA,
-  and SwStr%.
 Delivered in a docx word document.

+Check Definitions.txt for more info on metrics.